-Trump will finally meet with Putin next month.
-That should terrify you.
+Trump again sides with Russia over US intelligence—jut as his summit with Putin is confirmed

 It’s unlikely, however, that the subject of Russian meddling in US elections will be included in the summit’s agenda.

 Moments before the July 16 meeting was confirmed, Trump on Thursday continued to cast doubt over US intelligence agencies’ definitive assessment that Russia interfered in the 2016 presidential election to help defeat his opponent, Hillary Clinton.
-In addition to accepting Russia’s denial, Trump repeated his longstanding attacks against Clinton and James Comey (nearly 600 days since the US election took place) and the ongoing investigations into Russian interference.
+In addition to accepting Russia’s denial, Trump repeated his long-standing attacks against Clinton and James Comey (nearly 600 days since the US election took place) and the ongoing investigations into Russian interference.

 Russia continues to say they had nothing to do with Meddling in our Election!
 Where is the DNC Server, and why didn’t Shady James Comey and the now disgraced FBI agents take and closely examine it?
 Why isn’t Hillary/Russia being looked at?
 So many questions, so much corruption!